KaderDurak/Using-A-B-Testing-101-Okey-Plus/README.md

 ## This dataset is not original dataset.
 ## There is no relationship with Zynga.

-With artificial dataset we're going to analyze an AB-test users who sign with facebook or sign as a guest.
+With an artificial dataset, we're going to analyze AB-test users who sign with Facebook or register as a guest.
 In particular, we will look at the impact on player retention.